zdravkov/kendo-docs/api/dataviz/chart.md

 ### series.stack `Boolean|String` *(default: false)*

 A value indicating if the series should be stacked.

+> The `stack` options is supported when [series.type](#configuration-series.type) is set to "bar", "column", "line", "area", "verticalLine" and "verticalArea".

 String value indicates that the series should be stacked in a group with the specified name.

-> The `stack` option is supported when [series.type](#configuration-series.type) is set to "bar" or "column".
+> The named `stack` option is supported when [series.type](#configuration-series.type) is set to "bar" or "column".

 #### Example - enable chart series stacking